 Breakdown cover for driving in Europe

-A breakdown is a big enough inconvenience in the UK and orders of magnitude more so when you’re a thousand miles and a stretch of water of away.
+A breakdown is a big enough inconvenience in the UK and orders of magnitude more so when you’re a thousand miles and a stretch of water from home.
 Taking it upon yourself to get a broken car home from Europe can be an enormous hassle and cost thousands of pounds, so it’s best to have breakdown cover for your journey.

 Most breakdown services include European coverage as standard with their top-grade packages, and you can add it to other plans at extra cost.
 You can also buy coverage for the duration of your trip if you’re not already a member.

 UK breakdown services work with local recovery companies and garages to get your car repaired.
-If it can’t be fixed locally, or it’s not convenient to do so, your car will be repatriated back to the UK.
+If it can’t be fixed, your car will be repatriated back to the UK.
+You may have to pay an excess charge – check your policy.

 Note that some European countries have particular rules about what to do if you suffer a breakdown.
-For instance, if you breakdown down on a French Autoroute, you must use the orange emergency telephones rather than call your own service.
-Before leaving your vehicle, put on a high-viz vest and set up a warning triangle behind your car.
+For instance, if you breakdown down on a French Autoroute, you must use the orange emergency telephones rather than your mobile.
+Before leaving your vehicle, put on a high-viz vest and set up a warning triangle about 100 metres behind your car.

 International Driving Permits in Europe

-When the terms of the UK’s exit from the EU were still unclear, many people took out an International Driving Permit (IDP) in case UK driving licenses wouldn’t be recognised.
+When the terms of the UK’s exit from the EU were still unclear, many people took out an International Driving Permit (IDP) in case UK driving licenses wouldn’t be recognised in Europe.
 But that didn’t come to pass and all 27 EU member states recognise the validity of UK licenses, as do Switzerland, Norway, Iceland and Liechtenstein.

 Headlight deflectors for driving in Europe

-To solve the problem, you should buy a set of headlight deflectors, stickers that you apply to a certain area of the headlight cover – the instructions will advise exactly where.
+To solve the problem, you should buy a set of headlight deflectors, stickers that you affix to a certain area of the headlight cover – the instructions will advise exactly where.

-If your car has cornering or adaptive headlights, there may be a setting in the options menus to switch their orientation for driving on the left, negating the need for deflectors.
-It’s an offence to drive a UK car at night in Europe with headlights in the wrong orientation.
+If your car has cornering or adaptive headlights, there should be the option switch their orientation for driving on the left somewhere in the settings menus, negating the need for deflectors.
+It’s an offence to drive a UK car at night in Europe with headlights pointing in the wrong orientation.

 Drink driving in Europe